SkillsUnion-SE-C3/user-interface-practice/README.md

 	![Example user interaction with slider](examples/slider.gif "Example interaction with slider")

 3. Listing mushroom names
-	- We should be able to see 2 lists under the Edible or Poisonous section.
+	- We should be able to see 2 lists under the Edible or poisonous section.
 	- Each mushroom has an edible property which is a boolean, the lists should be created based on that.

 	![Lists](examples/lists.png "Lists")